Terms and Conditions with Customer Information

 7) Applicable law, place of jurisdiction

-7.1 If the customer is acting as a consumer, Swiss law shall apply to all legal relationships between the parties, to the exclusion of the UN Convention on Contracts for the International Sale of Goods, and the exclusive place of jurisdiction for all disputes arising from this contract shall be the customer’s place of residence.
+7.1 Where the customer is acting as a consumer, Swiss law shall apply to all legal relationships between the parties, to the exclusion of the UN Convention on Contracts for the International Sale of Goods, and the exclusive place of jurisdiction for all disputes arising from this contract shall be the customer’s place of residence.